Understand supported pay types and deductions in QuickBooks Online Payroll

 Controlled tips

-Controlled tips are tips and gratuities that at some point have come under control or management of the employer before being paid out to the employees.
+Controlled tips are gratuities that come under the employer's control before distribution.
 Examples include:

 - Tips applied to credit or debit cards that are returned electronically to employees.